 Can I Freeze this Southern Catfish?

-After cooking, freeze the catfish filets until solid on a lined sheet pan.
-Transfer the filets to a freezer-safe container and keep them frozen for up to 3 months.
+After cooking, freeze the catfish fillets until solid on a lined sheet pan.
+Transfer the fillets to a freezer-safe container and keep them frozen for 3 months.

 Thaw before reheating the catfish or reheat from frozen as instructed above.
 Just add 3 to 5 minutes to account for its frozen state.